Disc Herniations, Bulges and Tears

 - chiropractic manipulations; and

-The lawyers at Bottar Leone, PLLC, have considerable experience investigating, prosecuting and trying to verdict cases involving severe personal injuries, including disc herniations, bulges and tears.
+The lawyers at Bottar Law, PLLC, have considerable experience investigating, prosecuting and trying to verdict cases involving severe personal injuries, including disc herniations, bulges and tears.
 Contact us now to discuss your case or concerns.